-All contracted organisations shall notify to the Information Commissioners' Office where they fulfil the criteria laid out under the terms of the Data Protection Act 1998.
+All contracted organisations shall notify to the Information Commissioners' Office where they fulfil the criteria laid out under the terms of the General Data Protection Regulations (GDPR) 2018.
 This does not infer that any Processing organisation is the Controller of the information defined within the contractual agreement.

-All organisation are required to name an individual responsible for compliance in relation the Data Protection Act with that organisation.
+All organisations are required to name an individual responsible for compliance in relation to GDPR with that organisation.